 The Fund may use financial derivative instruments for the purpose of attaining the environmental and/ or social characteristics it promotes.
 Where used for such purpose, the relevant underlying assets of such derivative instruments will align with the environmental and/or social characteristics promoted by the Fund.
-Financial derivative instruments used for short positions will however not be included in the percentage of the Fund's investments aligned with the environmental and/or social characteristics to In Scope Sovereign as further explained in the section above.
+Financial derivative instruments used for short positions will however not be included in the percentage of the Fund's investments aligned with the environmental and/or social characteristics promoted by it, except when relating to In Scope Sovereign as further explained in the section above.